conghaotang/Higher-Rates/README.md

 # large-angle maneuver environment
 The large-angle maneuver environment adopts a fixed model with no additional configuration required.
 Except for this difference, all operations are consistent with those under the dynamic coning condition.

+During the experimental comparison at 500 Hz in the large-angle maneuver environment, MATLAB reported an error during matrix inversion.
+Therefore, the function for inverting the coefficient matrix was replaced with the pseudo-inverse function.